 - Certifications or licenses

-Typically, students who have strong college-level writing skills and extensive professional experience that aligns with the college course descriptions are the most successful at earning credits through their life experience.
+You can also include organizational memberships and evidence of your volunteer work.
 To help prepare you for submitting your PLA portfolio, most schools require you to complete a non-credit PLA preparation course where you will learn how to write, develop, and present the most effective portfolio.